Porter Valley Parks: Endcliffe Park

 Endcliffe Park comprises 15.5 ha and is adjacent to Sheffield city centre.
 It was opened in 1887 to commemorate the Jubilee of Queen Victoria.

 The park is home to three monuments dedicated to Queen Victoria, as well as the "Mi Amigo" memorial and ten American Oak trees, marking the crash site of a USAAF B-17 Flying Fortress.

 Bingham Park

 Bingham Park is the largest in the chain at 24.5 ha, and is separated from Endcliffe Park by Rustlings Road.
-It was originally donated to the people of Sheffield in 1911, by inductrialist Sir John E Bingham, and was later expanded.
+It was originally donated to the people of Sheffield in 1911, by industrialist Sir John E. Bingham, and was later expanded.
 Situated up a hillside, it offers good views out over the valley.

 Whiteley Woods

 Whiteley Woods is adjacent to Bingham Park and covers 11.5 ha.

 The woodland and an existing dam and goit were also acquired in stages.
 In 1897/98 T Walter Hall presented land to Sheffield Corporation.
 A further grant of land was made in 1913 by Sheffield Town Trustees and in 1932 the J G Graves Charitable Trust donated land to the corporation.

 The Shepherd Wheel is a working water wheel and museum, located on the Porter Brook where it runs through Whiteley Woods.

 White Watson, geologist, was born in Whiteley Woods in the 1760s.